-New cosmetic exclusion for wind and hail damage
+What does an exclusion for wind and hail cosmetic damage mean?

 "A home with siding that's dented keeps working, but it looks terrible and will cause the home to drop in value," says Hunter.
 "Insurance companies should make it whole, even if the home still functions.
 This is a lawsuit waiting to happen because of the ambiguous definition of cosmetic damage."